-Impact 16-3: Project Construction Impacts on Existing SID, USBR, and City of Vallejo Facilities in the Plan Area--Options A (Municipal Connection) and B (Onsite Groundwater).
-Construction activity associated with buildout under the proposed Specific Plan, including general development activity as well as Specific Plan-proposed water and wastewater facilities construction, may affect existing SID, USBR, and City of Vallejo water easements and facilities in the Plan Area, representing a potentially significant environmental impact (see criterion [a] in Section 16.1.3, "Significance Criteria," above).
+Impact 16-3: Project Construction Impacts on Existing SID, USBR, City of Fairfield, and City of Vallejo Facilities in the Plan Area--Options A (Municipal Connection), B (Onsite Groundwater), and C (SID Surface Water).
+Construction activity associated with buildout under the proposed Specific Plan, including general development activity as well as Specific Plan-proposed water and wastewater facilities construction, may affect existing SID, USBR, City of Fairfield, and City of Vallejo water easements and facilities in the Plan Area, representing a potentially significant environmental impact (see criterion [a] in Section 16.1.3, "Significance Criteria," above).

 Existing SID facilities within the Plan Area include a main pipeline in Green Valley Road and local distribution lines (see Section 16.1.1[a][2]).
 Existing USBR facilities in the Plan Area include a pipeline along Reservoir Lane and another pipeline along Mason Road (see Section 16.1.1[c]).
+The City of Fairfield supplies water to the East Ridge and Hidden Meadows subdivisions located off Green Valley Road South, immediately east and southeast of the Plan Area (see Figure 1.2).
+Fairfield operates its own water distribution system, which contains more than 270 miles of water mains, two water treatment facilities, and provides water to more than 20,000 service connections within the City limits (LSA Associates 2008).
 The City of Vallejo's Vallejo Lakes water system which serves portions of Green Valley, Old Cordelia, and other areas in the Plan Area vicinity includes a 24-inch water line that extends through the Plan Area, connecting the Green Valley Water Treatment Plant to the City of Vallejo (see Section 16.1.1[e]).
+The City of Fairfield